Ground tissue: Sclerenchyma

 Sclerenchyma is the tissue which makes the plant hard and stiff.
 Sclerenchyma is the supporting tissue in plants.
-Two types of sclerenchyma cells exist: fibers cellular and sclereids.
+Two types of sclerenchyma cells exist: cellular fibers and sclereids.
 Their cell walls consist of cellulose, hemicellulose, and lignin.
 Sclerenchyma cells are the principal supporting cells in plant tissues that have ceased elongation.
 Sclerenchyma fibers are of great economic importance, since they constitute the source material for many fabrics (e.g. flax, hemp, jute, and ramie).

 Unlike the collenchyma, mature sclerenchyma is composed of dead cells with extremely thick cell walls (secondary walls) that make up to 90% of the whole cell volume.
 The term sclerenchyma is derived from the Greek σκληρός (sklērós), meaning "hard."
 It is the hard, thick walls that make sclerenchyma cells important strengthening and supporting elements in plant parts that have ceased elongation.
 The difference between sclereids is not always clear: transitions do exist, sometimes even within the same plant.